Loading...

 Surgery to remove the ovaries and fallopian tubes can often be done by laparoscopic (keyhole) surgery which allows the operation to be done through a few tiny cuts in the tummy.
 The recovery from this surgery is usually quick, taking less than a week.

-If you have had previous abdominal surgery or if you choose to have a hysterectomy (removal of the uterus, or womb) at the same time, the operation may be done through a larger cut in the bikini line area.
+If you have had previous abdominal surgery, the operation may be done through a larger cut in the bikini line area.

 If you are considering having surgery to remove the ovaries and fallopian tubes, your surgeon will be able to discuss these details with you.
 This surgery is very specialised and it is important that it is done by a surgeon who is experienced in cancer treatment and prevention.